nylas/use-cases/SETUP.md

 Explore working front-end and back-end sample code in our sample Nylas integrations.

-The sample applications redirect to Nylas' hosted authentication page.
-Once a user authenticates, it allows them to interact with Nylas' APIs from a web client.
+The sample applications redirect to the Nylas hosted authentication page.
+Once a user authenticates, it allows them to interact with the Nylas APIs from a web client.

 ## ⚡️ App Set up